bcgov/startup-sample-project-aws-containers/README.md

 - `AWS_REGION` - should be `ca-central-1`
 - `TFC_TEAM_TOKEN` - Terraform Cloud team token with access to Terraform workspaces used to deploy the app and infrastructure to AWS.

-### Customizing the code

-To install the app on the Cloud you will need access to BCGov-SEA Cloud in AWS

-In the forked version of the code, you will need to:

-- replace the project variable with your License Plate (line 4 of _./terraform/terragrunt.hcl_ file)
-- replace the cloud_origin_domain with your license plate value (line 17 _./terraform/dev/terragrunt.hcl_ file)
-- replace the project variable with your License Plate (line 8 of _./terraform/sandbox/terragrunt.hcl_ file)

-Note: License plate is one of the access keys provided by the Cloud Pathfinder group to allow access to BCGov SEA - AWS

 ### Deployment

 The deployment of the sample containers app to the AWS Cloud uses several steps.